daormar/debasher/doc/design_doc_resident.md

 - Policy: localized recovery (only the downed node is relaunched), not a global rollback.
-A global rollback is kept as a possible future fallback for the cases the Contract leaves out (see Future work, point 7).
+A global rollback is kept as a possible future fallback for the cases the Contract leaves out (see Future work, section 7).
-- The supervisor detects it by the absence of a heartbeat (or, faster, a dead PID, point 4) and relaunches the node through `debasher_launch_process`, i.e. the built-in scheduler's own launch, the same operation as an initial launch (point 2's Startup sequence), with no special "recovery mode" logic.
-Done and verified with a real `debasher_exec` run (point 4).
+- The supervisor detects it by the absence of a heartbeat (or, faster, a dead PID, section 4) and relaunches the node through `debasher_launch_process`, i.e. the built-in scheduler's own launch, the same operation as an initial launch (section 2's Startup sequence), with no special "recovery mode" logic.
+Done and verified with a real `debasher_exec` run (section 4).
-- The relaunched node reconnects to the Supervisor: the Supervisor's readers reopen their FIFO after EOF while the node is not resolved (point 4, "Reading a node's channel across a crash").
+- The relaunched node reconnects to the Supervisor: the Supervisor's readers reopen their FIFO after EOF while the node is not resolved (section 4, "Reading a node's channel across a crash").
-- **Not done: a relaunched node does not reconnect to its business peers.** The earlier claim here ("the kernel resolves the reconnection with the blocked neighbor, with no additional mechanism") only held for restarting the *whole program*: point 2's and point 3's smoke tests relaunched with a new `debasher_exec` against the same outdir, which recreates every FIFO.
+- **Not done: a relaunched node does not reconnect to its business peers.** The earlier claim here ("the kernel resolves the reconnection with the blocked neighbor, with no additional mechanism") only held for restarting the *whole program*: section 2's and section 3's smoke tests relaunched with a new `debasher_exec` against the same outdir, which recreates every FIFO.
 For one node crashing while its neighbors keep running, a `FBPProcess` reader (single `open()` plus `for line in fifo`) dies at the first EOF and never reopens, and a writer whose reader died gets `BrokenPipeError`